GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 !!!
 Warning
     Jetty included in earlier Gluu 3.x packages is known to create duplicated directories under `/opt/jetty-<VERSION>/temp/` for each of its components.
 In case of encountering this issue, it's recommended to stop corresponding service and remove all subdirectories related to it from the `temp/` directory.
 After starting service again its WAR archive will be unpacked there again.

+!!!
+Note
+    This approach is for XHTML pages only.
+Other resources customizations like `faces-config.xml` isn't possible to override through this method.

 Customized `libs` for oxAuth to use should be placed in the following directories:
 ```
 /opt/gluu/jetty/identity/custom/libs
 /opt/gluu/jetty/oxauth/custom/libs
 ```

+In addition to this additional libs/plugins should be registered in `/opt/gluu/jetty/oxauth/webapps/oxauth.xml` or `/opt/gluu/jetty/identity/webapps/identity.xml` in attribute `<Set name="extraClasspath"></Set>`

 Custom CSS or images should be placed under `custom/static` directory.
 To avoid collisions with static resources from WAR files, Gluu maps this folder to URL's path like this: `/{oxauth|identity}/ext/resources`